Grossley/UTDR_InGameTileEditor/README.txt

 Changes in Beta Version 7 (October 22nd, 2020): "gml_Script_tile_set_alpha.gml" was accidentally omitted, causing a bug.
 Fixed.
 Changes in Beta Version 8 (October 22nd, 2020): Quality of life improvements regarding games whose file names may have been changed or are otherwise not identifiable (such as for UndertaleBnP).
 Changes in Beta Version 9 (October 22nd, 2020): Borders are forcibly disabled to prevent incorrect mouse_x and mouse_y output (no idea why this happens).
+Changes in Beta Version 10 (February 26th, 2023): A lot of changes, addition of super freecam for Shesez.

 IT IS NOT RECOMMENDED TO USE THIS MOD WITH DEBUG MODE DUE TO KEY CONFLICTS.
 PLEASE DISABLE DEBUG MODE IF IT IS ENABLED.